UPDATE: August 6, 2020

 Residential, Commercial and Plumbing Field Inspections Resume with Restrictions

-Over the last number of weeks, City of Saskatoon Building Standards has developed a proactive strategy to provide a safe and supportive return-to-work plan for field inspections, following all guidelines and restrictions as required by the Chief Medical Health Office and regulated under the Government of Saskatchewan’s Re-open Saskatchewan plan.
+The City of Saskatoon Building Standards has developed a proactive strategy to provide a safe and supportive plan for field inspections, following all guidelines and restrictions as required by the Chief Medical Health Office and regulated under the Government of Saskatchewan’s Re-open Saskatchewan plan.
 As a result, starting the week of May 25th some field inspections will resume:

 - Remote video inspections will continue to for residential living units that are occupied;